eugiellimpin/ada-the/README.md

 # Areas of improvement

-I've pointed out some areas of improvement in the Implementation details section but here are some more that I would have implemented if I had more time
+I've pointed out some areas of improvement in the Implementation details section but here are some more that I would have tackled to make the app production-ready if I had more time

-- UI states
+1. Improve UX by handling UI states (empty, loading and error, etc.).
-  - empty
+2. Have e2e tests for critical user flows in addition to integration tests
-  - loading
+3. Improve application performance by caching assets, minimizing bundle size as much as possible (code-splitting, image optimization, run lighthouse audit to see performance problems and fix them), etc.
-  - error
+4. Improve Accessibility.
+Admittedly, my experience with this is limited to creating responsive apps, using semantic HTML, having labels for form inputs and other common accessibility best practices.
+Making the app keyboard accessible, good color contrast, and having support for screen-readers would be a good improvement path.